 Venice, Italy is one of those magical places that I still can’t believe actually exists.
 I’ve had a love affair with this city built on water since I was a child.
 So naturally, the first time I ventured across the pond to Europe, I had to go to Venice.
+Venice is usually extremely crowded, particularly during the summer months or tourist season.
+However, if you visit in the off-season, you’ll find fewer people in this popular city and possibly have a better experience.

 How to get there

 Venice is easily accessible by plane, train or cruise, and is worth including on any Italian vacation itinerary.
+We arrived by train after a brief visit to Milan, Italy.

 Getting around Venice, Italy